Background of CRO

 Way Forward for CRO

-North America, Europe, Japan, south Korea even china already manufacturing and working on latest technologies for Electronic (AV) and IT products (ICT), convergence of multiple technology in a single device resulting smart technologies and wearable devices which demanding a future proof standard so technology giants are switching to HBSE(i.e. IEC 62368-1, DOW of legacy standards is Dec 2020).
-HBSE is pro manufacturer standard and will help them to develop to world class product.
-Hope Indian market will look forward and demand a safe and secure product from rapid growing industry and CRO will establish itself as a Harbinger of Indian Electronics and IT industry global forums.
+North America, Europe, Japan, South Korea even China are already manufacturing and working on latest technologies for Electronic (AV) and IT products (ICT).
+Use of multiple latest technology in a single device resulting smart technologies and wearable devices which demanding a future proof standard, so technology giants are already switched from old IT and AV standard to a new IEC 62368-1 standard.
+(DOW of legacy standards was Dec 2020).
+The new standard is pro manufacturer standard and will help them to develop to world-class product.